 This West Village rec center has two midsize pools for families to paddle around in.
 The outdoor pool is free, but you’ll need to sign up for a membership card before you can use it, so be sure to bring ID.
 There can be lines to sign up, but it’s worth it to get an outdoor swimming spot that isn’t swarmed all summer long—plus, it’s the only one in the city that still has a diving board!
 Your little guppies will have a blast cannonballing into the 100-by-50-foot pool, while everyone will enjoy Keith Haring’s playful artwork “Carmine Street Mural,” which he painted on the back wall in 1987—it makes a stunning frame to a cool city scene.
 Open daily 11am–7pm.

 Don’t fret over rumors of hours-long waits and hordes of overheated teens at this Williamsburg pool—since it reopened in 2012, the city has worked out some kinks and boosted the on-duty staff.
-Now, if you arrive early in the day, you’ll find a beautiful and spacious swimming pool with a safe, shallow area for youngsters and a deep end that reaches only three feet 10 inches.
+Now, if you arrive early in the day, you’ll find a beautiful and spacious swimming pool with a safe, shallow area for youngsters and a deep end that reaches only four feet six inches.
 Families can also take advantage of an indoor rec center, complete with fitness equipment, basketball court and weight room.
 Open daily 11am–7pm.